-While Working from Home, Work Health and Safety Law is as important
+While Working from Home or anywhere, Work Health and Safety (WHS) is important

 With the Delta Variant running rampant are you and your employees working from home?
 If you or your employees are, then you need to make sure that work health and safety (WHS) is still a top priority.